The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 What if you’re not in Europe?

-Most travellers to Mozambique hail from South Africa, so flights are relatively inexpensive if that’s where you’ll be coming from — expect to pay R200-500.
-Many visitors opt to drive across to Mozambique, so that’s definitely option if you’re keen to keep costs low.
+Most travellers to Mozambique hail from South Africa, so flights are relatively inexpensive if that’s where you’ll be coming from — expect to pay R3000 return.
+Many people opt to drive into Mozambique as well, so that’s definitely an option if you’re keen to avoid flight and rental car costs.

 In terms of my North America readers, getting to Europe is surprisingly cheap these days, and I wouldn’t expect you’d need to pay more than around $400 for a return ticket.
 Allow me to introduce you to one of my favourite websites in the world: Secret Flying!
 I’d estimate that half of the flights I book these days are due to a deal I’ve found on Secret Flying.